satyawadaveera/pincode-identifier/README.md

 ## Using the complete angular material project

-Download the pincode-identifier folder into your and run the application.
+Download the pincode-identifier folder into your project and run the application.

 ### Installing